BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 Also, specifically when the weather is thunderstorming, you'll find **Blitzle** here.
 Since it's Lv.
 15 it might be a bit too tough to deal with right now, so you can come back later.
 Note that this is the first encounter that is only possible with the right weather - if you'd like to avoid having to wait you can use the *weathermod* password at your next opportunity.

-To the left, there is a Pokémon Center, and some hidden items outside.
+To the left, there is a Pokemon Center, and some hidden items outside.

 - (B): *Paralyze Heal*
 - (C): *Elemental Seed*